-This Sunday marks 263 years since the birth of the prodigious and iconic composer Wolfgang Amadeus Mozart.
+On 27 January 1756, the prodigious and iconic composer Wolfgang Amadeus Mozart was born.
 Having created a massive body of 600 musical works in his 35 years of existence, he has influenced other maestros such as Tchaikovsky and Beethoven, and continues to be a source of inspiration to many, from film directors to computer scientists.
-Spanning every form and style of his time, Mozart's music has redefined numerous types of composition, from symphonies and chamber music for string quartets, to sonatas for the piano and church music.
+Spanning every form and style of his time, Mozart’s music has redefined numerous types of composition, from symphonies and chamber music for string quartets, to sonatas for the piano and church music.
 In trying to explain why the composer’s work was revolutionary, writer Arthur Miller said “Mozart is happiness before it has gotten defined.”

 To praise the undeniable and enduring legacy that the Austrian composer left to posterity, we have created the Wolfgang Amadeus Mozart Timeline, which overviews his life, including the premiere dates of his most important works.